 If you start receiving too many complaints within a short timescale, all benefits will be suspended until you get your act together.

-Now you’re all set-up, check back soon for part 3, where we cover more ‘intelligent’ emailing and what to do when things go wrong.
+Now you’re all set-up, check out part 3, where we cover more ‘intelligent’ emailing and what to do when things go wrong.